-ARCHIVES AND HISTORICAL COLLEC-TIONS-The Barry University Archival Program, located on the second floor of Lehman Hall, was established in the fall of 1991 to manage and preserve inactive university records that have administrative, historical, or legal value and to make them available for use.
+ARCHIVES AND HISTORICAL COLLECTIONS-

+The Barry University Archival Program, located on the second floor of Lehman Hall, was established in the fall of 1991 to manage and preserve inactive university records that have administrative, historical, or legal value and to make them available for use.
 It also receives the donated papers of faculty, staff, and alumni.
 The Historical Collections contain papers and memorabilia of the Barry University founders, Congressman William Lehman's papers, the case histories and program files of Operation Pedro Pan/Cuban Children's Program-Catholic Charities.
 Materials in the Archives and Historical Collections are available for use by faculty, staff, students, and alumni.

 BENINCASA HALL-Named for St. Catherine of Siena, Benincasa opened fall 2005.
-Located on NE 115th Street behind the Health and Sports Center, Benincasa is a mirror-image of Kolasa Hall and is comprised of double and single rooms with private bathrooms in each.
-Benincasa houses male and female upper-class students and is the home of the Honors Program Learning Community and has a lounge on each floor, one of which is dedicated to students in the Honors Program.
+Located on NE 115th Street behind the Health and Sports Center, Benincasa is a mirrorimage of Kolasa Hall and is comprised of double and single rooms with private bathrooms in each.
+Benincasa houses sophomore, junior and senior students.

 BROWNE HALL-Built in 1985, Browne Hall was named after Sister M. Dorothy Browne, Barry's third president.
 It houses male and female students in double suites; a bathroom is shared between two rooms.
-Browne houses predominantly upper-class students.
+Browne houses first year and transfer students.

-CENTER FOR COMMUNITY HEALTH AND MINORITY MEDICINE-This building houses classrooms and administrative offices for the School of Podiatric Medicine.
+CENTER FOR COMMUNITY HEALTH AND MINORITY MEDICINE-This building houses classrooms and administrative offices for the School of Podiatric Medicine and the Physicial Assistant Program.